The following updating error is in the ALC.log file:

 A local security policy or GPO is restricting this account (or accounts) from accessing the network.

-Note: For more information on the: 1329 Logon failure: user not allowed to log on to this computer, can be found in this Microsoft article.
+1329 Logon failure: user not allowed to log on to this computer, refer to this Microsoft article.

 What To Do